High-speed rail: Uzbekistan

 Uzbekistan opened the Afrosiyob 344 km service from Tashkent to Samarkand in 2011, which was upgraded in 2013 to an average operational speed of 160 km/h and peak speed of 250 km/h.
 The Talgo 250 service has been extended to Karshi as of August 2015 whereby the train travels 450 km in 3 hours.
 As of August 2016, the train service was extended to Bukhara, and the 600 km extension will take 3 hours and 20 minutes down from 7 hours.

+Africa

 Egypt

-As of 2022, there are no operational high speed rail lines in Egypt.
+As of 2022, there are no operational high-speed rail lines in Egypt.
 Plans have been announced for three lines, aiming to connect the Nile river valley, the Mediterranean coast, and the Red Sea.
 Construction had started on at least two lines.

+Morocco

+In November 2007, the Moroccan government decided to undertake the construction of a high-speed rail line between the economic capital Casablanca and Tangier, one of the largest harbour cities on the Strait of Gibraltar.
+The line will also serve the capital Rabat and Kenitra.
+The first section of the line, the 323 km Kenitra–Tangier high-speed rail line, was completed in 2018.
+Future projects include expansions south to Marrakech and Agadir, and east to Meknes, Fes and Oujda.